nimitmk7/knowledge-treasure/Deep Learning/CNNs/Object Detection using R-CNN.md

 4. Each feature vector is fed into a sequence of **fully connected (FC) layers** that finally branch into two sibling output layers:
 	1. It **produces soft-max probability estimates** over K object classes plus a catch-all “background” class.
-	2. It outputs four real-valued numbers for each of the K object classes.
+	2. It ==outputs four real-valued numbers for each of the K object classes==.
 Each set of 4 values encodes refined bounding-box positions for one of the K classes.
 5. Output from both the layers are passed into the NMS algorithm, to produce the final bbox.

 The key element in the architecture is the **RoI pooling layer**.